abcde090/QAFFI_back_end/README.md

 User can login and register an account.

 ## Seat modification
-Admin can add, remove, update or delete a seat from the database.
+Admin can add, remove, update or get a seat from the database.

 ## Student allocation
 Admin can allocate students into different seats.